Art

 40. Plastic Wrap Lift

 This watercolor painting idea is a fun and simple way to create an amazing texture.
 Crinkle a piece of plastic wrap and press it into wet paint to see white or lighter-colored veins appear.
-Or try dipping the wrap into wet color, then press it to the paper to create colorful splotches.
+Or try dipping the wrap into wet color, then pressing it to the paper to create colorful splotches.

 41. Soda Straw Airbrush

 Build up a bit of liquid color on the surface of your paper and push it around by blowing through a straw.
 The result?
 Vivid tie-dye splashes of color explode off the surface.
-You can also explore different pour painting methods for similar results.
+You can also try different pour painting methods for similar results.

 42. Yarn Drag

 Try dipping a length of yarn or string through wet watercolors and dragging it along the paper to see what sorts of abstract designs occur.
 It’s one of the easiest watercolor painting ideas ever.
-Anyone can do it!
+Anyone can do it.

 43. Tissue Paper Press